Laurent-EECS/ssh/README.md

 The shared key is the same for both parties, but it is never transmitted directly over the network.

+### 4.2.
+Step 2 : Derivation of the Session Key
+- **Key Derivation Function (KDF) :** The shared key is used as the basis for deriving the session key.
+This derivation can include additional steps to enhance security, such as the use of hash functions or key derivation functions (KDF).
+- **Derivation Material :** In addition to the shared key, other information may be used to derive the session key, such as nonces (random numbers) and session identifiers.

+### 4.3 Step 3 : Authentication with Ed25519
+During the connection, the client signs a message with its Ed25519 private key.
+The server verifies this signature using the stored Ed25519 public key.
+If the signature is valid, the authentication is successful.

+### 4.4.
+Step 4 : Using the Session Key
+- **Symmetric Encryption :** The derived session key is used to encrypt and decrypt the data exchanged between the client and the server.
+Symmetric encryption algorithms like AES (Advanced Encryption Standard) are used for this task.
+- **Data Integrity :** The session key is also used to generate message authentication codes (MAC) that ensure the integrity of the exchanged data.

 ## 5. Conclusion